-The ratio of retained cash flow to net debt (RCF/Net Debt) is an indicator of a company's cash generation (before working capital movements and after dividend payments) relative to its debt burden, net of cash and cash equivalents.
+The ratio of retained cash flow to net debt (RCF/Net Debt) is an indicator of a company's cash generation (before working capital movements and capital expenditures, and after dividend payments) relative to its net debt (total debt minus cash and cash equivalents).

-Total Debt / Book Capitalization
+Debt / Book Capitalization

-The ratio of total debt to book capitalization is an indicator of balance sheet leverage and shows how much of the company's capital structure is composed of debt and debt-like obligations.
+The ratio of total debt to book capitalization (Debt/Book Capitalization) is a measure of balance sheet leverage that indicates how much of a company's capital structure is composed of debt and debt-like obligations.
+Companies frequently use this ratio to set the range of leverage in which they choose to operate, so this ratio also provides an indication of management's risk tolerance and a reference point for comparing the capital structures of companies within the industry.